Dhoni (film): Production

 Prakash Raj announced that he would direct a bilingual named Dhoni.
 He said: "The film deals with the pressure that children undergo these days in schools".

-Mumbai-based model-actor Mugdha Godse was reported to have been signed on to essay the opposite lead role, while Ilaiyaraaja was roped in to do the musical honors.
+Hindi film actress Mugdha Godse was reported to have been signed on to essay the opposite lead role, while Ilaiyaraaja was roped in to do the musical honors.
 Radhika Apte confirmed that she was playing a pivotal role in the film.
 Telugu film director Puri Jagannadh's son Aakash was selected to portray Prakash Raj's son.

 The first look of the film was unveiled in August 2011.

 In November 2011, choreographer-actor Prabhu Deva shot for five days for a cameo role.

 Reception

 Critical response

 Dhoni received a positive response from critics.
 The Times of India rated it 3.5 out of 5, saying, "...thanks to a combination of inspired acting, stimulating writing, a stirring background score and fine camera work, the film rises above the ordinary to make for a compelling cinema experience."
-Oneindia praised Prakash Raj's "electrifying performance", as well as his directorial abilities.
-Rohit Ramachandran of Nowrunning.com gave the movie 2.5 stars out of 5, stating, "Instead of reaching the potent climax that the film had set itself up for or giving its characters the opportunity to evolve, Dhoni becomes a social statement we've heard before."
+Sify wrote "On the whole, don?t miss Dhoni.
+The beauty of the narration is that the message applies to everyone and it might change your life".